-Active employees: You will make loan repayments through payroll deductions, as agreed to in the promissory note.
+Active Employee: You will make loan repayments through payroll deductions, as agreed to in the promissory note.
 If, for some reason, you are unable to make payroll deductions, alternate arrangements for repayment must be made with your employer.

-General leaves of absence not related to disability: If you have a Plan loan and are on a leave of absence from employment, you can request a grace period for repayments equal to the length of your leave of absence, up to a maximum of 12 months.
+General leaves of absence (not related to disability): If you have a Plan loan and are on a leave of absence from employment, you can request a grace period for repayment equal to the length of your leave of absence, up to a maximum of 12 months.
 You will not be required to make loan repayments; however, interest on any outstanding principal and interest balance will continue to accrue.
 At the end of the grace period, the original terms and conditions of the loan will be reinstated.

-Military leaves of absence: If you have an outstanding loan, you may request a repayment grace period during your military leave of absence.
-This grace period can begin on the date you begin performing uniformed service and extend to the end of your military leave of absence.
-You will not be required to make loan repayments during the grace period, but interest will continue to accrue.
-When you return to work, a new repayment date will be calculated using the repayment date under the original term of the loan plus the period of uniformed service.
-You must repay your loan no later than this new repayment date.
+Military leaves of absence: If you have a Plan loan and are on military leave, you may request a loan repayment grace period.
+This grace period can begin on the date you begin performing uniformed service.
+You will not be required to make loan repayments but interest will continue to accrue during your leave of absence.
+When you return to work a new repayment date will be determined using the repayment date under the original term of the loan plus the period of uniformed service.
+You must repay your loan, no later than this new repayment date.

-Disabled employees: If you have a Plan loan and are on disability leave of absence, but are not receiving compensation from your employer, then your loan repayments cannot be made through payroll deduction.
-In order to keep your loan from default, you are required to submit all loan repayments to your employer through another method.
+Disabled employees: If you have a Plan loan and are on a disability leave of absence, if you are not receiving compensation from your employer, then your loan repayment cannot be made through payroll deduction.
+In order to keep your loan from default, you are required to submit your loan repayment to your employer through another method.